timeopochin/tokiponakeyboard/README.md

 ### Download precompiled version

 This app is in development and only in the Alpha Testing phases.
-You cannot search for this app on the Play Store yet but you can become an Alpha Tester to gain access to it here:
+You cannot search for this app on the Play Store yet but you can become an Alpha Tester to gain access to it by [joining the Alpha Testing group](https://groups.google.com/forum/#!forum/toki-pona-keyboard-alpha-testing/join) and then getting the app from here:

 <a href='https://play.google.com/apps/testing/uk.co.cocosquid.tokiponakeyboard'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' height='80px'/></a>